 Fearing reading as a child, Jonathan was inspired to pursue a Masters in Education at USC as he continues to see the same reading struggles among adolescent Hispanic children in his community working as a reading tutor.
 Jonathan’s educational philosophy is social reconstruction; he wants to shape his community by helping them understand they themselves can be the change agents.

-In his volunteer role as a Social and Emotional Learning (SEL) facilitator with MMLA, Jonathan focuses on asking probing questions while creating a safe environment where students can share what they are feeling from the heart without judgment.
+In his volunteer role as a Social and Emotional Learning (SEL) facilitator, Jonathan focuses on asking probing questions while creating a safe environment where students can share what they are feeling from the heart without judgment.

 Opemipo, Minds Matter Los Angeles’ Class of 2014, completed her undergraduate degree at Stanford University.
 In August 2020, she began her medical school journey in a dual program at UCLA’s David Geffen School of Medicine and Charles Drew University of Medicine and Science.